CSpanias/cspanias.github.io/_posts/2024-01-29-HTB - Busqueda.md

 <SNIP>
 ```

-It seems that it contains some credentials: `MYSQL_ROOT_PASSWORD=jI86kGUuj87guWr3RyF`, `MYSQL_USER=gitea`, and `MYSQL_PASSWORD=yuiu1hoiu4i5ho1uh`.
-We can check if an MySQL server is listening and if it is, then trying logging in:
+The docker image above contains some credentials: `MYSQL_ROOT_PASSWORD=jI86kGUuj87guWr3RyF`, `MYSQL_USER=gitea`, and `MYSQL_PASSWORD=yuiu1hoiu4i5ho1uh`.
+We can check if a MySQL server is listening and if there is one, try to log into it:

 ```bash
 # log into mysql